hbish/hbish.com/content/pages/works.md

 <details><summary>Historical Land Registry Records - NSW Land Registry</summary>

-A rebuild of NSW Land Registry's historical land record system, focused on speed and usability.
+A rebuild of NSW Land Registry's historical land record system to view historical/archived maps, charters and indexes for the state.
+The new application focused on speed and usability through the use of ElasticSearch.
 The system was required to serve out over 5TB of historical images and 2GB of index data ([find out more](https://hlrv.nswlrs.com.au)).

 **Technology** - React.js, Ant Design, ElasticSearch, OpenSeadragon, MSSQL, AWS